const-ae/lemur/README.md

 <img src="man/figures/README-lemur_umap-1.png" width="100%" />

+Next, we will calculate the expected effect of the panobinostat treatment for each gene and cell.
 The `test_de` function takes a `lemur_fit_obj` and returns with a new assay `"DE"` with the predicted difference between two conditions specified in the `contrast`.
 Note that `lemur` implements a special notation for contrasts.
 Instead of providing a contrast vector or design matrix column names, you provide for each *condition* the levels, and `lemur` automatically forms the contrast vector.
 This makes the contrast more readable.

 ``` r
 fit <- test_de(fit, contrast = cond(condition = "panobinostat") - cond(condition = "ctrl"))